Kaktushose/jda-commands/wiki/docs/middlewares/overview.md

 ## Writing own Middlewares

-You can write your own middlewares by implementing the <com.github.kaktushose.jda.commands.dispatching.middleware.Middleware> interface.
+You can write your own middlewares by implementing the <io.github.kaktushose.jdac.dispatching.middleware.Middleware> interface.
 You can cancel an execution by calling <InvocationContext#cancel(MessageCreateData)>.